pja35/SXP/docs/wiki/Secure_eXchange_Protocols.md

     a wider legal context.
 But SXP does not promote any such policies or systems in particular.
 -   Create virtual markets.
-Those may look like the merchant sites, second-hand sites, barter sites, gift economy sites that we
-    \[Related Trading Sites|already know of\]... or novel, unexpected, ad hoc virtual markets.
+Those may look like the merchant sites, second-hand sites, barter sites, gift economy sites that we [already know of](/wiki/Related_Trading_Sites "wikilink")... or novel, unexpected, ad hoc virtual markets.
 But SXP does not promote any such sites or markets in particular.
 -   Witness the rise of novel currencies.
 Having a fast and secure way